anders94/bitcoin-2-of-3-multisig/README.md

 The resulting transaction (transaction number 7e69687c94c57a878cf711a39870383c6fe93b420f26184a21d020d8ace2df83) is a spend to our new address.
-Looking that that transaction will show some coin going in and other coin being returned as change.
+That transaction will show some coin going in and other coin being returned as change.
 We will need the vout and the scriptPubKey of the output that we can now spend.
 Let's take a look:

 ```sh
 bitcoind getrawtransaction 7e69687c94c57a878cf711a39870383c6fe93b420f26184a21d020d8ace2df83 1